jsh/git-class/Answers/refs/tags.md

-Tags Are Like Immutable Branches
+Tags Are like Immutable Branches
 ================================

 (Git has two kinds of tags.
 First, we'll consider the light-weight flavor.)